gajus/eslint-config-canonical/README.md

 The most comprehensive code style guide.

-Canonical consists of 1,000+ rules, some of which are [custom written](https://github.com/gajus/eslint-plugin-canonical) for Canonical.
+Canonical consists of 1,000+ rules (39% auto-fixable), some of which are [custom written](https://github.com/gajus/eslint-plugin-canonical) for Canonical.
 Canonical goal is to reduce noise in code version control and promote use of the latest ES features.

 * [Usage](#usage)
   * [Example configuration](#example-configuration)